Cyclonis7734/Regis_Steam_Games/W8/Final_Documentation.md

 In thinking through how Steam works, it becomes a little more obvious as to why this is the case.
 Game data that is captured on a single day, could be different within a few hours.
 Steam is constantly engaging with gamers by offering deals and cutting prices.
 They probably have a team of researchers who only have one purpose.
 That purpose being to decide whether a game's price should be adjusted for any number of various reasons.
 The data being captured here, really needs to be based more on different captures of the game's stats at different dates.
 As an example, early access games can have totally different prices once they have actually had a release date.
 The same game, with a release date of 1/1/2021, could be priced $5 cheaper before that date, and after being released for over 4 months.
 The flow of time is a key component to gauging price settings of games, in this sense.

 As for why review correlations didn't happen with this data, I think that's something that could be attributed to data we don't have.
 Also, the reason that games "make it" into having good reviews, varies widely.
 Some games can have terrible reviews on one platform, but not another (PC vs. Playstation, for example).
 Some games can have a killer story, but terrible gameplay, earning them more of a 50/50 split.
 A simple yes/no review, like what Steam has, just doesn't really cut it these days.
 At the end of the day though, it is possible that game review prediction is so closely tied to who's playing it, that it's not really something that matters to try and predict.
 Also, and this is unique to the game industry in some sense, games can be updated to achieve better reviews later on.
 A perfect example of this is the game No Man's Sky.
 It got extremely poor reviews upon release, due to poorly managed expectations.
-The developer's stuck with improving the game, for years after its release, and now the reviews are infinitely better.
-So, this would seem to make it seem as though predicting the review ratings of a game are based on many factors that we simply can't capture at the moment!
+The developer's continued improving the game, for years after its release, and now the reviews are infinitely better.
+So, this would indicate that predicting the review ratings of a game are based on many factors that we simply can't capture at the moment!